“Geeeeez, MOM. What is YOUR problem?”

 “Welllllllllllllllll, okaaaay then, Mom,” she sarcastically shot back.

 What is it with teenagers?
-I actually had three of them in my household at the same time, and I was in constant flux trying to keep up with their erratic emotional swings and over-the-top attitude.
+I actually had three of them in my household at the same time, and I was in constant flux trying to keep up with their erratic emotions and over-the-top attitude.
 I often felt like I couldn’t do anything right, in their eyes or mine.
-Sigh……..

 It’s hard being a mom in today’s world.
 We feel like we’re constantly under a microscope and like we rarely are doing anything right.
 All that scrutiny can make us pretty insecure.
 Then add in the snark and back talk of teens, and trying not to take it all personally was a challenge.

-Like many moms, I decided early on that I was going to do everything I could to be the best mom.
+Like many moms, I decided early on that I would do everything I could to be the best mom.
 A mom who was patient, kind, understanding, open-minded, and emotionally available.
 And for or the most part, I was all of these things, except when my teens were reminding me I wasn’t.

-Lots of moms struggle with taking the things their kids say and do way too personally.
-Think about how often we swallow the behaviors, words, and reactions of our kids as personal pills of reward or rejection.
+Many moms struggle with taking what their kids say and do way too personally.
+Think about how often we swallow our kids’ behaviors, words, and reactions as personal pills of reward or rejection.
 Every time we pull this particular bottle from the medicine cabinet of motherhood looking for affirmation, we risk compromising our self-esteem and self-worth.

 If you’re anything like me, here’s the pattern: when they make good choices, treat us well, follow the rules, or even do well in school we take the positive experiences as personal confirmation that we are doing things right.
 An A+ on our mom report card.

 But if we constantly take their anger, frustration, and attitude personally and allow that to become an indicator of whether we’re doing a good job or not, then we’re going to become ineffective parents.
-We’ll be ruled by their whims and their warped perception of the world.
+We’ll be ruled by their whims and warped world perception.

 Yes, warped.
 Their underdeveloped brains give them a fairly narrow and short-term view of things.
 Plus, let’s talk about all those out-of-control hormones.
 So right now, our teen’s behaviors are much more a reflection of who they are: insecure babes trying to find their place in this big, uncertain world.